-To reduce the risk of fire, electrical shock, burns, injury to persons, exposure to excessive microwave energy, or damage when using the microwave oven, follow basic precautions, including the following:
+To reduce the risk of burns, fire, electrical shock, injury to persons, exposure to excessive microwave energy, or damage when using the microwave oven, follow basic precautions, including the following:

-- Read all instructions before using the microwave oven. - Read and follow the specific "PRE-CAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICRO-WAVE ENERGY" found on page 6. - This appliance must be grounded.
+- Read all instructions before using the microwave oven. - Read and follow the specific "PRECAU-TIONS TO AVOID POSSIBLE EXPO-SURE TO EXCESSIVE MICROWAVE ENERGY" found on page 5. - This appliance must be grounded.
 Connect only to properly grounded outlet.
-See "GROUNDING INSTRUCTIONS" found on page 10. - Install or locate this appliance only in accordance with the provided Installation Instructions found on page 9. - Some products such as whole eggs in the shell and sealed containers - for example, closed glass jars - could explode and should not be heated in this oven. - Do not heat, store, or use flammable materials in or near the oven.
-Fumes could create a fire hazard or explosion. - Do not store this appliance outside. - Use this appliance only for its intended use as described in this manual.
+See "GROUNDING INSTRUCTIONS" found on page 9. - Install or locate this appliance only in accordance with the provided Installation Instructions found on page 8. - Some products such as whole eggs in the shell and sealed containers-for example, closed glass jars-may explode and should not be heated in this oven. - Do not heat, store or use flammable materials in or near the oven.
+Fumes can create a fire hazard or explosion. - Use this appliance only for its intended use as described in this manual.
 Do not use corrosive chemicals or vapors in this appliance.
-This type of oven is specifically designed to heat or cook
+This type of oven is specifically designed to heat or cook food.

-- food.
 It is not designed for industrial or laboratory use. - As with any appliance, close supervision is necessary when used by children. - Do not operate this appliance if it has a damaged cord or plug, if it is not working properly, or if it has been damaged or dropped.
-Electrical shock, fire, or other hazards could result. - This appliance should be serviced only by qualified service personnel.
-Call an authorized Whirlpool service company for examination, repair, or adjustment. - Do not cover or block any opening on the appliance.
-Fire could result. - Do not store or use this appliance outdoors.
-Do not use this product near water - for example, near a kitchen sink, in a wet basement, or near a swimming pool, and the like. - Do not immerse cord or plug in water. - Keep cord away from heated surfaces. - Do not let cord hang over edge of table or counter. - See door surface and interior cleaning instructions on page 51.

-- To reduce the risk of fire in the oven cavity: - Do not overcook food.
+Electrical shock, fire or other hazards may result.

+- This appliance should be serviced only by qualified service personnel.
+Call an authorized Whirlpool® service company for examination, repair or adjustment. - Do not cover or block any opening on the appliance.
+Fire may result. - Do not store or use this appliance outdoors.
+Do not use this product near water-for example, near a kitchen sink, in a wet basement, or near a swimming pool, and the like. - Do not immerse cord or plug in water. - Keep cord away from heated surfaces. - Do not let cord hang over edge of table or counter. - See door surface and interior cleaning instructions on page 61. - To reduce the risk of fire in the oven cavity: - -Do not overcook food.
 Carefully attend appliance if paper, plastic, or other combustible materials are placed inside the oven to facilitate cooking.
-Paper could char or burn, and some plastics could melt if used when heating foods. - Do not use paper, plastics, or other combustible materials when operating the microwave oven as a convection oven. - Do not deep fry in oven.
+Paper can char or burn, and some plastics can melt if used when heating foods. - Do not use paper, plastics, or other combustible materials when operating the microwave oven as a convection oven. - Do not deep fry in oven.
 Microwavable utensils are not suitable and it is difficult to maintain appropriate deep frying temperatures.